 - Over-breathing Breathing in more air because you feel you're not getting enough.

 Poor breathing habits can lead to a variety of issues, the most common of which is hyperventilation.
 Hyperventilation is responsible for many of the symptoms of anxiety attacks, including chest pain and rapid heartbeat.
+To learn more about your anxiety take my free 7 minute anxiety test.

 In addition, healthy breathing can be calming to the mind and body.
 So many people use breathing exercises to both stop hyperventilation and calm themselves when they're feeling high amounts of anxiety, and with the right breathing techniques, you can actually reduce the extent of your anxiety and anxiety symptoms.